Harish1604/deduvault/README.md

-# DeduVault: Decentralized File Deduplication using IPFS, Blockchain, and Perceptual Hashing
+# DeduVault: A Decentralized Visual Deduplication Framework using Perceptual Hashing and Blockchain-based IPFS Storage

 ## 📌 Abstract